 - 1. The reasons for this decision are: - a.
 Sections 60, 62 and 63 of the Planning Act 2016: - b. to ensure the development satisfies the benchmarks of the 2018 Douglas Shire Planning Scheme Version 1.0; and - c. to ensure compliance with the Planning Act 2016. - 2.
-Findings on material questions of fact: - a. the development application was properly lodged to the Douglas Shire Council 27/02/2023 under section 51 of the Planning Act 2016 and Part 1 of the Development Assessment Rules: - b. the development application contained information from the applicant which Council reviewed together with Council's own assessment against the 2017 State Planning Policy and the 2018 Douglas Shire Planning Scheme Version 1.0 in making its assessment manager decision. - 3.
-Evidence or other material on which findings were based: - a. the development triggered assessable development under the Assessment Table associated with the Low Density Residential Zone Code; - b.
-Council undertook an assessment in accordance with the provisions of sections 60, 62 and 63 of the Planning Act 2016; and - c. the applicant's reasons have been considered and the following findings are made: - i.
-Subject to conditions, the development satisfactorily meets the Planning Scheme benchmarks, in particular the development does not place excessive demand on the water supply associated with residential dwellings, the use does not create a danger by housing excessive amounts of LPG at the site and the use does not affect the amenity of the area by bringing non-resident workers to the site.
-The suite of conditions imposed on the development approval adequately regulate these concerns.
+Findings on material questions of fact: - a. the development application was properly lodged to the Douglas Shire Council 15/08/2023 under section 51 of the Planning Act 2016 and Part 1 of the Development Assessment Rules; - b. the development application contained information from the applicant which Council reviewed together with Council's own assessment against the 2017 State Planning Policy and the 2018 Douglas Shire Planning Scheme Version 1.0 in making its assessment manager decision. - 3.
+Evidence or other material on which findings were based: - a. the development triggered assessable development under the Assessment Table associated with the Industry Zone Code; - b.
+Council undertook an assessment in accordance with the provisions of sections 60, 62 and 63 of the Planning Act 2016; and - c. the applicant's reasons have been considered and the following findings are made: - Subject to conditions, the development satisfactorily meets the Planning Scheme benchmarks.